Presidents Cup Competition

 In all games: Three (3) officials shall be assigned for each match.

 If an assigned official fails to appear at a match within 15 minutes of the scheduled kick-off time, the coaches must try to agree to a substitute, and play the game.
 If the game is played, the results shall be official and no protest will be honored regarding the use of a substitute official or outcome of the game.
 If it is not possible to come to an agreement on a substitute official or if none of the three officials are available 15 minutes after the scheduled kick off time, the game will be rescheduled by the Cup committee and disagreement with the new scheduled time and place will not be grounds for protest.

 In the event the game officials’ uniform color conflicts with either team’s color, the game officials will change colors.

 General Rules of Play

 Both teams and a maximum of four (4) team officials for each team shall take the same side of the field.
-All team officials mustcarry a team official pass and be listed on the team's roster, (front or back).
+All team officials mustcarry a current team official pass.
 The referee will check these passes before the game.
 Spectators shall take the other side of the field.
 The home team shall choose which side the teams will take.
 The Site Administrator, or the referee if no Site Administrator is present, shall decide upon other arrangements if required by site contingencies.